By Bob Jones, Integrated Systems Design

 The rewards and ROI achieved by optimizing every inch of floor space can be significant.
 Additional inventory and processes can be implemented within the newly recovered floor space.
-Increased efficiency and accuracy grows company reputation, customer satisfaction, and reduces costs (assembly, order picking, packing, shipping, replenishment, and savings on returned freight for examples).
-In instances where goods-to-person technology is appropriate, smaller well trained teams are the benefit with the added ergonomic advantage decreasing injury and workers comp rates.
+Increased efficiency and accuracy grow company reputation, customer satisfaction, and reduces costs (assembly, order picking, packing, shipping, replenishment, and savings on returned freight for example).
+In instances where goods-to-person technology is appropriate, smaller well-trained teams are the benefit with the added ergonomic advantage decreasing injury and workers comp rates.
 As the cost per unit goes down, the money saved goes directly back to the bottom line.
 In other words, every dollar saved is an increase in profits.

 About the Author